sivahuang77/citrux-cli/docs/get-started/authentication.md

 4. Configure your environment variables.
 Set either the `GOOGLE_CLOUD_PROJECT` or `GOOGLE_CLOUD_PROJECT_ID` variable to the project ID to use with Gemini CLI.
-Gemini CLI checks for `GOOGLE_CLOUD_PROJECT` first, then falls back to `GOOGLE_CLOUD_PROJECT_ID`.
+Citrux CLI checks for `GOOGLE_CLOUD_PROJECT` first, then falls back to `GOOGLE_CLOUD_PROJECT_ID`.

     For example, to set the `GOOGLE_CLOUD_PROJECT_ID` variable: